Zilog Z80: Embedded systems and consumer electronics

 The Zilog Z80 has long been a popular microprocessor in embedded systems and microcontroller cores, where it remains in widespread use today.
 Applications of the Z80 include uses in consumer electronics, industrial products, and electronic musical instruments.
-For example, Z80 was used in the groundbreaking music synthesizer Prophet-5, as well as in the first MIDI synthesizer Prophet 600.
+For example, Z80 was used in the groundbreaking music synthesizer Prophet-5, as well as in the first MIDI-equipped synthesizer, the Prophet 600.
+The Z80 was the basis for all E-mu Systems instruments from 1976 to 1986.
 Casio used the Z80A in its PV-1000 video game console.

-A good number of early-1980s arcade video games, including the arcade game Pac-Man, contain Z80 CPUs.
+Many early-1980s arcade video games, including the arcade game Pac-Man, contain Z80 CPUs.

-The Z80 was used in the Sega Master System and Sega Game Gear consoles.
+The Z80 was used in Sega's Master System and Game Gear consoles.
 The Sega Genesis contains a Z80, with its own 8 KB of RAM, which runs in parallel with the MC68000 main CPU, has direct access to the system's sound chips and I/O (controller) ports, and has a switched data path to the main memory bus of the 68000 (providing access to the 64 KB main RAM, the software cartridge, and the whole video chip); in addition to providing backward compatibility with Master System games, the Z80 is often used to control and play back audio in Genesis software.

-Z80 CPUs were also used in the trailblazing and popular TI-8x series of graphing calculators from Texas Instruments, beginning in 1990 with the TI-81, which features a Z80 clocked at 2 MHz.
+Z80 CPUs were also used in the popular TI-8x series of graphing calculators from Texas Instruments, beginning in 1990 with the TI-81, which features a Z80 clocked at 2 MHz.
 Most higher-line calculators in the series, starting with the TI-82 and TI-85, clock their Z80 CPUs at 6 MHz or higher.
 (A few models with TI-8x names use other CPUs, such as the M68000, but the vast majority are Z80-based.
 On those, it is possible to run assembled or compiled user programs in the form of Z80 machine-language code.)

-The TI-84 Plus series, introduced in 2004, is still in production as of 2020.
-The TI-84 Plus CE series, introduced in 2015, uses the Z80-derived Zilog eZ80 processor and is also still in production as of 2020.
+TI-83 and TI-84 Plus model graphing calculators uses the Z80 while the TI-84 Plus CE series use the eZ80; all three calculator series are still sold by Texas Instruments as of 2025.

 In the late 1980s, a series of Soviet landline phones called "AON" featured the Z80; these phones expanded the feature set of the landline with caller ID, different ringtones based on the caller, speed dial and so forth.
-In the second half of nineties manufacturers of these phones switched to 8051 compatible MCUs to reduce power consumption and prevent compact wall power adapters from overheating.
+In the second half of the 1990s however, manufacturers of these phones switched to 8051 compatible MCUs to reduce power consumption, and prevent compact wall power adapters from overheating.

+Discontinuation

+On April 15, 2024, Zilog announced the discontinuation of the Z80 processor, with orders being accepted until June 14, 2024.
+The announcement included 13 variants of the Z80 processor, some of which were DIP40 variants of the chip.
+Zilog will continue to manufacture the upgraded eZ80 version of the processor.